15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Lake Matheson walk

-The Lake Matheson is one of the stunning walks in Franz Josef which leads you through native forest to a stunning glacier lake.
+Lake Matheson is one of the stunning walks in Franz Josef which leads you through native forest to a stunning glacial lake.
 On calm days this lake reflects the views of the Southern Alps which is a spectacular sight.
-It’s one of the most famous mirror lakes in New Zealand offering breathtaking views.
-The easy Lake Matheson walk follows a 4.4 km loop trail along the lake’s edge from which you can explore the different perspectives of the lake.
-There are plenty of photo spots with benches along the track to relax and take in the views.
+It’s one of the most famous reflection lakes in New Zealand offering breathtaking views.

 Lake Matheson walk distance and duration: The 4.4 kilometre lakeside loop track is a short but sweet walk in glacier country.
 It will take about 1.5 hour to complete the circuit around Lake Matheson.
 You can also only walk to the jetty viewpoint which is 2.4 kilometer from the car park taking only 45 minutes.